lorenzobalzani/lorenzobalzani/README.md

 # Hello there! 👋

-I'm Lorenzo, an **NLP Data Scientist** equipped with a solid background in Computer Science and Engineering.
-Presently, I am a dedicated 2-year **MSc** student in **Artificial Intelligence** at the University of Bologna, fueling my passion to explore the depths of AI and NLP.
-Beyond my academic journey, I've been actively involved in hands-on NLP research.
-My passion lies in harnessing the potential of AI and NLP to fuel innovation and tackle intricate challenges.
+I'm Lorenzo, an **NLP Data Scientist** with a strong foundation in Computer Science and Engineering.
+Currently, I am a dedicated 2-year **MSc** student in **Artificial Intelligence** at the University of Bologna, striving to delve deeper into the realm of AI and NLP.
+Alongside my academic pursuits, I’ve actively engaged in practical NLP research.
+I’m passionate about leveraging the power of AI and NLP to drive innovation and solve complex challenges.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=lorenzobalzani)](https://github.com/anuraghazra/github-readme-stats)